BMW M5 Competition F90 review – interior and tech

-The F90’s interior is one based on an aesthetic that has since been replaced by a newer design, but that’s no bad thing.
+The F90’s interior is one based on an aesthetic that has since been replaced by newer designs in BMW's latest models (not least the new 5-series), but that’s no bad thing.
 The M5’s cabin is beautifully constructed and features better materials than many rivals.
 Despite the slightly more old-fashioned layout compared to those of the new RS6 and E63, the M5’s digital interfaces are still crisp and bang up to date, while the traditional click wheel and physical HVAC controls are reassuring and familiar in a good way.

 Elsewhere, the huge seats are supportive and comfortable, covered in high-quality leather and even feature an illuminated M5 badge when you unlock the car from outside, if that’s your sort of thing.
 For those after a more subtle interior, traditional leather colours and optional timber trim can replace the copious gloss carbonfibre elements if specified